-Many of the websites that sell courses and plans for getting started, including some manufacturers of hot dog carts tout huge incomes.
-Although some hot dog vendors make huge incomes, it’s not all of us.
+Many of the websites that sell courses and plans for getting started, including some manufacturers of hot dog carts, tout huge hot dog vendor income potential.
+Although some hot dog vendors make huge incomes, it's not all of us.
 Some of this information is just there to entice you into purchasing their goods.
-This can attract many people to the business that have unrealistic expectations.
+This can attract many people to the street food business that have unrealistic expectations.

 It would be similar to a website claiming that the average medical doctor makes over $300,000.00 annually, gets weeks off each year to vacation, drives the best cars and lives in the best homes.
 But if they fail to inform and educate the buyer of all the challenges, the insurance, the 12 years in school, the enormous education debt and their risks; then these sites are doing a disservice and are hurting others – only to sell their information.